2026 UNDERSCORE+ in Northampton, MA USA

 There are 20+ phases, 12+ connections, and 7+ aspects of the score—each represented by a "glyph"—which create a general map for the dancers.
 Within that frame, dancers are free to create their own movements, dynamics, and relationships—with themselves, each other, the group, the music, and the environment.
 Each Underscore is unique, providing rich and often inspiring experiences of the human and artistic phenomena of dance improvisation.

-A talk-through of the Underscore takes about an hour ("in-depth" talk-throughs are 2-3 hours) and are done before most Underscores (for $5-10 sliding scale for first time).
-Dancers are encouraged to come to many talk-throughs (free for repeat talk-throughs).
+A talk-through of the Underscore takes about an hour ("in-depth" talk-throughs are 2-3 hours) and are done before most Underscores.
+Dancers are encouraged to come to many talk-throughs.
+Nancy conceived of talk-throughs being done in-person, because there is an embodied transmission through the oral tradition.

 The GLOBAL UNDERSCORE (GUS) is an annual event in which the Underscore is practiced simultaneously for a 4-hour period by people all over the world near the summer solstice (northern hemisphere).
-There have been 70+ sites participating in GUS in recent years.
+There have been 90+ sites participating in GUS.
 Claire Filmon proposed the event to Nancy in 2000 from a desire to connect dancers all around the planet to dance and to compose together in the moment.
-There is a global in-dpeth talk-through of the Underscore a week before GUS and a "meta-sharing" a week after GUS.
-Patrick Crowley, Sarah Young, Colleen Bartley, and Nicole Touzien coordinate GUS with Nancy Hughes and Brandin Steffensen as advisors.
-For the most recent news on the Global Underscore, go to: www.globalunderscore.com
+Patrick Crowley, Sarah Young, Colleen Bartley, and Nicole Touzien coordinate GUS with Natalie Baumann, social media, and Nancy Hughes and Brandin Steffensen as advisors. www.globalunderscore.com

 Nancy Stark Smith's and David Koteen's book about her life and work (with a section about the Underscore): Caught Falling: A Confluence of Contact Improvisation, Nancy Stark Smith, and Other Moving Ideas